hasssanop1/hasssanop1/README.md

 ## Hi there 👋

+My name is Hassan,I am a interested in Website Deveelopement and also interested in Python & Data Science

 🔭 I’m currently working on building modern, responsive websites and real-world web apps that focus on performance, usability, and design.
 I'm also polishing my personal portfolio to showcase my skills and projects.

 🌱 I’m currently learning advanced frontend concepts like component-based architecture, JavaScript best practices, and backend tools like Node.js and MongoDB to become a full-stack developer.